robertdiers/native-sql-persistence/README.md

 Can be used as XA and None-XA datasource, statement parameters are available.

 ##### ATTENTION:
-You should use one DatabaseAccessor instance per database, so please use Singleton pattern in multi-thread environments like web applications.
+* You should use one DatabaseAccessor instance per database, so please use Singleton pattern in multi-thread environments like web applications.
 DatabaseAccessor is implementing DataSource interface, so you might use it directly in your existing code as an extension.
+* Please use Prepared method calls for dynamic SQL, as they are less vulnerable to SQL injection!

 ##### Features
 * multiple native Java connection pools